RobertTRL/Module-3-Summative-Lab/README.md

 # Summative Lab Showcase #
+## Intorduction ##
-A React web application built with Vite, featuring 3D rendering capabilities using Three.js/React Three Fiber and animations with Framer Motion.
+A React web application built with Vite.
 It uses json-server to mock a backend REST API for data management.

 ## Getting Started ##
 ### Prerequisites ###